antonio-massidda/leetcode-solutions/README.md

 # LeetCode solutions

-This is a repository including solutions to exercises I solved on LeetCode in Python.
+This is a repository containing solutions to exercises I solved on [LeetCode](https://leetcode.com/u/antonio_massidda/) in Python.